3 min read

 Welcome to Tasty Tidbits, your go-to guide for making the most out of shelf-stable foods like canned goods, whole grains, and dry beans, including black beans.
 Brought to you by Live Well Alabama, each edition highlights a pantry staple, sharing nutrition facts, easy storage tips, simple prep ideas, and creative recipes.
 Whether you’re stocking up or stretching your grocery budget, Tasty Tidbits will help you turn shelf-stable ingredients into delicious, nutritious meals.

-• Keep canned beans in a cool, dry cabinet or pantry.
+• Store canned beans in a cabinet or pantry, or dry beans in a container.

 How to Prepare